The Ultimate Guide to Science Olympiad

 -For lab events, this means goggles, calculators, and any number of instruments normally found in a lab (spatulas, pH paper, funnels, test tubes, thermometers, etc.)

 -For build events, this means your actual structure, and any back up materials to supplement your structure’s performance, or materials that can be used to mend your structure in case it becomes damaged on the day of the competition.

 Regardless of what type of event you are competing in, be absolutely certain that you have all the correct materials and in the quantity specified.
 Something as minor as bringing the wrong type of chemical splash goggles can be grounds for disqualification, and something like bringing one note sheet per student when the rules specified one note sheet per team can be a serious hindrance if you were counting on the information from both sheets.

 Also check to make sure all your building structures have been packed safely, so that when you carry them onto the bus next day they won’t be damaged hours before the competition begins.

 - Wear comfortable clothing and shoes.
 Be prepared to run from event to event, especially if the competition is held on a college campus.

 - Communicate with your teammates.
 Given that each event has its own set of materials that will be crucial to the event’s success, and you will have a partner for each event, you need to check in with multiple people to make sure all the materials that need to be brought have been accounted for.
 A few weeks before the competition, make a list together with each of your partners and discuss who will bring which items.
 Do another check the week of the competition, and one last check the night before the competition to make absolute certain each event has been fully covered materials-wise.

 We hope that armed with this guide, you will be able to found, develop, or lead your high school Science Olympiad team to success.
-If you’re looking for more advice on extracurriculars from experienced college students who have navigated all manner of tournaments, meets, and competitions before, check out our extracurricular mentorship program!
+If you’re looking for more advice on extracurriculars from experienced college graduates, check out our Early Advising Program!